Home → IT Helpdesk → Printer Friendly Version

 If you have any questions regarding Academic Transcripts please contact the Registrar's Office at (262) 243-4345 or at registrar@cuw.edu.

-1. Fill out the Name & Address Change form on the CUW website: https://www.cuw.edu/about/offices/registrar/forms/name-address-change.html.
+1. Fill out the Name & Address Change form on the CUW website.

-3. Wait for an email from IT with an update about your email name change.
+3. Wait for an email for phone call from IT with an update about your email name change.

 1. Open Respondus Lockdown Browser.

-2. Depending on what version you have, select the globe icon or the “I” icon on the top-left of the toolbar.
+2. Depending on if you are using a Mac or Windows computer, select the globe or the “I” icon on the toolbar at the top-left of the screen.

-4. If either you do not see the icons, or Respondus does not update, you can reinstall the software by going to: https://download.respondus.com/lockdown/download.php?id=313154625
+4. If you either you do not see the icons, or Respondus has trouble updating, you can reinstall the software by going to: https://download.respondus.com/lockdown/download.php?id=313154625.

 1. Click the Windows Start Button: